adilhasan927/SC1015-Project/README.md

 ## Prereqs

-You will need to install geopandas.
+You will need to install geopandas for a specific visualisation.
 For this, go into Anaconda Navigator and create a new conda environment.
-Then, open a terminal in this conda environment and run `conda install geopandas` and `conda install nb_conda`.
-Then, before starting jupyter, run `source activate <environment name>` in a terminal.
+Then, open a terminal in this conda environment and run `conda install geopandas jupyter nb_conda_kernels scikit-learn pandas seaborn matplotlib`.
+Then run `conda activate <environment name>` in an Anaconda prompt, then run `python -m notebook`.

 ## Contents